 - Dearth or Abundance of skills

 Although this is a tough stance, the time is near when compensations and ongoing developments will run parallel.

-In the days to come, performance management will evolve to become real-time, bespoke and monogrammed to each individual and not regressive.
+In the months and years to come, performance management practice will evolve to become real-time.
+It will be bespoke and monogrammed to each individual and not regressive.
 Leaders will assume the role of coaches for personal and professional development than just evaluate targets achieved.
 The crucial question will be the evolution of a “Growth Mindset”.
-At the end of the day, leaders now need to understand how to manage a global set of diverse workers and create systems to enhance their careers while accomplishing business results and personal fulfillment.
+At the end of the day, leaders now need to understand how to manage a global set of diverse workers and create systems to enhance their careers while accomplishing business results and personal fulfilment.